$50M desalination vote postponed as questions mount over cost

-Sylvia Campos: “The truth is that is all started with a prayer…”
+Sylvia Campos: “The truth is that it all started with a prayer…”

 Meet Sylvia Campos, a native Corpus Christian, mother and grandmother, environmental justice leader, and member of the Corpus Christi City Council.